Funding Application Information

 The CCEH program supports pilot and feasibility program grants funding small projects aimed at generating preliminary data for inclusion in larger grant applications.
 The grants will be awarded competitively and are designed to support collaborative research projects that utilize core resources at one of the five CCEH centers.

 Please refer to the guidelines for writing and formatting applications (above) before submitting.
 Applications can be uploaded using the form to the right.
 You will receive rapid acknowledgement of receipt of your application via email.
 If you do not receive acknowledgement, please confirm the correct email address is provided and resubmit prior to the deadline.
-If you still do not receive acknowledgement, please reach out to Lori Blake, lblake@fredhutch.org for assistance prior to the deadline.
-No applications will be accepted after the due date 5pm Mountain Time.
+Please reach out to Lori Blake prior to the deadline to confirm that your application has been received lblake@fredhutch.org for assistance prior to the deadline.
+No applications will be accepted after the due date.

 Current or Past Recipients